 John Hancock Annuities

 John Hancock Financial Services formerly sold fixed, variable and immediate annuity products under the John Hancock Annuities umbrella.
-These products are no longer offered by the company as of 2012.
+These products have not been offered by the company since 2012.
 Today, John Hancock’s offerings include other financial products such as insurance, retirement accounts and investment accounts.

 About John Hancock Annuities